-As a writer, my goal remains unchanged: to inspire as many people as possible, through my writings, to always strive for the best.
-I infused my poetry collections with humor, wit, and doses of inspiration (to a great extent) in collecting poetic wisdom for the discerning series which includes ‘Dead Lions Don’t Roar,’ ‘Dead Dogs Don’t Bark,’ and ‘Dead Cats Don’t Meow.’
+As a poet and writer, Tolu’s goals remain unchanged: to inspire as many people as possible, through his writings, and to always strive for the best.
+He infuses his poetry collections with humour, wit, and doses of inspiration (to a great extent) in the collection of poetic wisdom for the discerning series which includes ‘Dead Lions Don’t Roar,’ ‘Dead Dogs Don’t Bark,’ and ‘Dead Cats Don’t Meow.’

-As a poet and creative writer, my works thrive on originality and the ability to wake up the lethargic with spirit.
-In ‘Unravel your Hidden Gems,’ I provided practical steps to help people fast-track their growth in all areas of life; and in my poetry collection ‘Never Play Games with the Devil’, I address societal ills without fear, while varied themes on love and personal growth makes the collection a classic.
+As a creative writer, his works thrive on originality and the ability to wake up the lethargic with spirit.
+In ‘Unravel your Hidden Gems,’ he provided practical steps to help people fast-track their growth in all areas of life; and in his poetry collection ‘Never Play Games with the Devil’, he addressed societal ills without fear, while varied themes on love and personal growth make the collection a classic.

-‘A Booktiful Love’, my award-winning poetry collection, emphasises the mission of writers to amplify their voices and write, to make things right.
-I love to experiment—hence my foray into storytelling, with my multi-award-winning collection of short stories, ‘Inferno of Silence’.
-I hope these stories give people the courage to live their truths.
-The January 2021 release ‘Black ≠ Inferior’ is my legacy work to the black community; and in ‘Never Marry a Writer’, I weaved webs of words, writing powerfully on family, love, and loss, with a scorching curiosity, for the world.
+‘A Booktiful Love’, his award-winning poetry collection, emphasises the mission of writers to amplify their voices and write, to make things right.
+Tolu’ loves to experiment—hence his foray into storytelling, with his multiple-award-winning collection of short stories, ‘Inferno of Silence’.
+He hopes these stories give people the courage to live their truths.
+The January 2021 release ‘Black ≠ Inferior’ is his legacy work to the black community; and in ‘Never Marry a Writer’, he wove webs of words, writing powerfully about family, love, and loss, with a scorching curiosity, for the world.

 ‘Everybody Don Kolomental’ is dedicated to everyone dealing with mental health and universal everyday struggles.

-Two children’s literature pieces, ‘I Am Not a Troublemaker’ and ‘I Wear Self-Confidence Like a Second Skin’, were written to boost the self-confidence and self-esteem of young children.
+Two children’s picture books, ‘I Am Not a Troublemaker’ and ‘I Wear Self-Confidence Like a Second Skin’, were written to boost the self-confidence and self-esteem of young children.

-‘Born in Lockdown’, my acclaimed collection of coronavirus poems, is a poet’s account of the coronavirus pandemic written for this generation and many thereafter.
+‘Born in Lockdown’, his acclaimed collection of coronavirus poems, is a poet’s account of the coronavirus pandemic, written for this generation and many thereafter.

-My works find their roots in Nigerian culture and heritage.
-I view writing as therapeutic, and the only way I can escape from the chaos that clouds my sanity.
+His works find their roots in Nigerian culture and heritage.
+He views writing as therapeutic; the only way he can escape from the chaos that clouds his sanity.